arajkumar/pgcopydb/LIVE-MIGRATION.md

   timescaledev/live-migration:edge
 ```

-To persist the CDC replicated files to support resuming (currently not
+To persist the CDC replicated files to support resuming:
-implemented):

 ```sh
 docker run --rm -it \